 Website Hosting - We use a third party service, LCN.com to host our website.
 LCN are contractually obliged to treat any information on our private website as confidential and only use such information for the purpose of providing Triple Threat Agency with web hosting.

 Social Media - We use social media as a means to promote the success and achievements of agency clients, as well as to promote upcoming events, workshops and auditions.
-We only post photos/names of clients on social media with prior consent to do so.
+We only post photos/first names of clients on social media, we assume consent unless told otherwise.

 International Data Transfers